-While the path to internal communications improvement and optimization is ongoing, it’s always good to take a look at what we’re doing well, what we like, and what’s yielding results.
+While the journey to improve internal communications is ongoing, it’s important to acknowledge what we’re doing well, what we like, and what’s yielding results.

-1. Endless list of valuable resources
+1. The endless list of valuable resources

 2. New technology proves that internal comms is trendy and can’t be ignored

-Or you can participate in a regularly scheduled #CommsChat on Twitter every Monday at 3pm.
-See what other communicators are talking about right now and join the conversation yourself.
+Or you can participate in a regularly scheduled #CommsChat on Twitter every Monday at 3 pm EST. See what other communicators are talking about right now and share your thoughts.

 — ICology (@LearnICology) November 23, 2016